IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 ##### Notification panels

-A notification is a panel which TomTom IndiGO uses to present information to the user.
+A notification is a panel that TomTom IndiGO uses to present information to the user.

 Each [`NotificationPanel`](TTIVI_INDIGO_API) has its own [`NotificationPanel`](TTIVI_INDIGO_API)`.Priority`.
 The system UI uses it to determine when and how